akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### The Aftermath (Godfrey’s Return)

-Later that night, Godfrey returned to Beatrice’s chamber.
+Later that night, Godfrey met with Beatrice in a small alcove near her chamber.
 She was still awake, sitting by the dying brazier, Goosie asleep in her lap.
 Her eyes were red.

 “You should be in bed,” he said.

-“I cannot sleep.”
+“I would not sleep.”
 Her voice was thick.
 “I have disgraced you.
 I have disgraced the Queen.
 The whole court is calling me ‘goose girl.’”

 Godfrey sat on the stool opposite her.
 “I know.”